adamsilver/fdpb/02-a-checkout-flow.md

 ![We need this to send you a receipt](.)

-The submit button's position and style is the same as laid out in “A Registration Form”.
-The only difference is the button's label, which is set to “Continue”.
-This verb implies progress which is perfectly suited to a flow like this.

 ## 2. Mobile Phone

 Like the email field, we should be asking ourselves why we're asking for their phone number.
 We know that the courier offers real-time text messages on the day of delivery.
 But the customer doesn't.
 So we tell them via the hint&mdash;this pattern doesn't just pertain to formatting rules.
 This transparency builds trust, reduces friction, and promotes the feature all at the same time.